aliftech/jin/README.md

 ## **License:**

-This project is licensed under the MIT License.
+This project is licensed under the [Apache 2 LICENSE](LICENSE).
 See the LICENSE file for details.

 ## **Disclaimer:**